Ernest Hemingway: Idaho and suicide

-After leaving Cuba, in Sun Valley, Hemingway continued to rework the material that was published as A Moveable Feast through the 1950s.
+After leaving Cuba, in Sun Valley, Hemingway continued through the 1950s to rework the material that was published as A Moveable Feast.
 In mid-1959, he visited Spain to research a series of bullfighting articles commissioned by Life magazine.
 Life wanted only 10,000 words, but the manuscript grew out of control.
 For the first time in his life he could not organize his writing, so he asked A. E. Hotchner to travel to Cuba to help him.
 Hotchner helped trim the Life piece down to 40,000 words, and Scribner's agreed to a full-length book version (The Dangerous Summer) of almost 130,000 words.

 Hotchner found Hemingway to be "unusually hesitant, disorganized, and confused", and suffering badly from failing eyesight.
 He left Cuba for the last time on July 25, 1960.
 Mary went with him to New York where he set up a small office and attempted unsuccessfully to work.
 Soon after, he left New York, traveling without Mary to Spain to be photographed for the front cover of Life magazine.
 A few days later the news reported that he was seriously ill and on the verge of dying, which panicked Mary until she received a cable from him telling her, "Reports false.
 Enroute Madrid.
 Love Papa."

 He was, in fact, seriously ill, and believed himself to be on the verge of a breakdown.
 Feeling lonely, he took to his bed for days, retreating into silence, despite having the first installments of The Dangerous Summer published in Life that September to good reviews.
 In October, he went back to New York, where he refused to leave Mary's apartment, presuming that he was being watched.
 She quickly took him to Idaho, where they were met at the train station in Ketchum by local physician George Saviers.

 He was concerned about finances, missed Cuba, his books, and his life there, and fretted that he would never return to retrieve the manuscripts that he had left in a bank vault.
 He believed the manuscripts that would be published as Islands in the Stream and True at First Light were lost.
 He became paranoid, believing that the FBI was actively monitoring his movements in Ketchum.
 Mary was unable to care for her husband and it was anathema for a man of Hemingway's generation to accept he suffered from mental illness.
 At the end of November, Saviers flew him to the Mayo Clinic in Minnesota on the pretext that he was to be treated for hypertension.
 He was checked in under Saviers's name to maintain anonymity.